Yadeesht/GAN-CIFAR-10-/README.md

 # GAN-CIFAR-10

 This project showcases the implementation of a Generative Adversarial Network (GAN) designed to generate realistic images using the CIFAR-10 dataset.
 A GAN comprises two competing neural networks: the generator, which creates synthetic data, and the discriminator, which evaluates its authenticity.
-Together, they iteratively improve to produce high-quality results.
+Together, they iteratively improve to produce image augmentation.

 ---